This post contains affiliate links.

 You’ve probably said to yourself that emptying your hot tub onto grass would be highly convenient and an excellent way to recycle water.
 But is it safe to drain spa water onto your lawn?

-The type of sanitizer you use makes a huge difference as to the amount of damage it can cause.
+The type of sanitizer you use makes a huge difference in the amount of damage it can cause.
 This guide will show you how to discard water for chlorine, bromine, and saltwater spas.

 Why spa water can damage your lawn

 If your spa is surrounded by grass, you may have noticed that splashes of water seem to do no harm.
 This is because most soils can tolerate chlorine or bromine in small quantities.

 But while small splashes don’t do any harm, it’s a very different story when it comes to draining an entire hot tub’s worth of water onto your lawn every 3 or 4 months.

 Risks of draining chlorine or bromine spas on grass